binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/README.md

 # Holistic InfoSec For Web Developers
 ## Fascicle 0

-Physical, People
+The contents of Fascicle 0 is now considered complete and can be found at the books [landing page](https://f0.holisticinfosecforwebdevelopers.com/).
+Hard copies can be purchased from [Amazon](https://www.amazon.com/Holistic-InfoSec-Web-Developers-Physical/dp/1537444190/).

-The contents of fascicle 0 is now considered complete.
-The actual fascicle can be found [here](https://leanpub.com/holistic-infosec-for-web-developers), Hard copy can be found on [Amazon](https://www.amazon.com/Holistic-InfoSec-Web-Developers-Physical/dp/1537444190/)
+The entire book series can be found [here](https://holisticinfosecforwebdevelopers.com/) at [www.holisticinfosecforwebdevelopers.com](https://holisticinfosecforwebdevelopers.com/)

 [![](manuscript/images/title_page.png)](https://leanpub.com/holistic-infosec-for-web-developers)

 <br>

-## Table of Contents
+## Table of Contents (in source)

 * [Foreward](manuscript/markdown/front/foreword.md)
 * [Preface](manuscript/markdown/front/preface.md)